f3at/feat/doc/cycle-10.rst

 - init scripts (feat provides it, name of service is feat)

 From now on, by default feat uses logdir: /var/log/feat, and rundir: /var/run/feat.
 It runs as the user flumotion, so you would have to investigate issues with flumotion-agent not starting without super privileges.

+* Feat gateway is now forced to use SSL, if no PKCS12 is passed with command line argument "-G", the gateway will be disabled.
+For development purpose, the file "conf/gateway.p12" can be used for the server, and "conf/dummy.p12" for clients, the client PKCS12 should be imported in the web browser.

+* If really needed the gateway can be forced to use normal UNSECURE HTTP, for this pass the command line argument --allow-tcp-gateway.

+* To enable the tunneling backend SSL certificate and key must be provided as a PKCS12 through the command line parameter "-T".
+  If not provided the tunneling backend will be disabled.
+For development purpose the file "conf/tunneling.p12" can be used.